underscoren/barodocs/README.md

 In order to run the generator for yourself, you will need node.js, npm and a retail copy of Barotrauma.

  1. Clone the github repo and run `npm install` to install all the packages.
- 2. Copy the "Content" and "Data" folder from your Barotrauma game into the "build" folder inside the repo.
+ 2. Copy the "Content" folder from your Barotrauma game into the "build" folder inside the repo.
     1. Fix the XML files as detailed below
  4. Run `npm run scrape` to scrape the files
  5. Run `npm run build` to build the web app
  6. Run `npm start` to start the web server
  7. Open up a web browser and nagivate to [localhost:8000](http://localhost:8000)

-### XML Syntax errors

-Some of the game's xml files have syntax errors.
-The game's xml parser doesn't seem to mind but `xml-parser` will stop parsing without throwing errors.
-You'll have to fix them manually.
-Make sure to only modify the files you copied to the "build" folder, not the files in game itself as you won't be able to join any servers.

- - Content/Items/Containers/containers.xml:45 remove the `a` at the end
- - Content/Items/Containers/containers.xml:475 remove the `\>` at the end

 ## TODO